cfarkas/variants2genes/README.md

 >sudo apt-get install bedtools

-### Obtaining and installing SAMtools (>= v0.1.19)
+### Obtaining and installing SAMtools (>= v1.2)
-Complete instructions can be found in http://www.htslib.org/.
-Users with privileges can accomplish with sudo:
+The version by deafult in Ubuntu LTS 16.04 will not work.
+Users needs to install version up to date.
+This can be accomplish like this:
+>wget  "https://github.com/samtools/samtools/releases/download/1.2/samtools-1.2.tar.bz2"  && tar xfj samtools-1.2.tar.bz2  && (cd samtools-1.2 && make)<br>
+>cd samtools-1.2<br>

->sudo apt-get install samtools
+>sudo cp samtools /usr/local/bin

 ### Obtaining and installing BamTools
 Complete instructions can be found in https://github.com/pezmaster31/bamtools/wiki/Building-and-installing.
 Users with privileges can accomplish with sudo: